 The name “Common Kingslayer” was given to the jellyfish following Robert King’s death, an American tourist who died after being stung.
 King is the only person who is known to have been killed by their sting, but he’s not the only person who’s been hit by them.

 Stings are relatively common due to the difficulty swimmers have in seeing and avoiding them.
 It’s believed that their venom becomes more potent as they mature.
-Since King’s death in 2002, more attention has been given to M. Kingi, which was first described only five years following King’s death.
+Since King’s death in 2002, more attention has been given to M. kingi, which was first described only five years following King’s death.

 ]]>

-https://listorati.com/top-10-tiny-creatures-capable-of-killing-you/feed/ 0 7693
+https://listorati.com/top-10-tiny-creatures-that-can-kill-you/feed/ 0 7693